Ambien is a brand name for the popularly prescribed sleeping medication zolpidem tartrate.

 Classed as a Z-drug, this sedative-hypnotic can assist with rectifying a short-term sleep problem.
 However, Ambien has many side effects, including depression, memory loss, drug tolerance, sleepwalking and even hallucinations.

 Before taking the medication, we recommend considering healthier alternatives to overcome a sleep problem.
-After all, Ambien should only be prescribed as a short term solution.
+After all, Ambien should only be prescribed as a short-term solution.

-In this article, we look at the dangers and effects of taking Ambien, including some of the stranger ones, so that you can make better-informed decisions around your own personal health.
+In this article, we look at the dangers and effects of taking Ambien, including some of the stranger ones, so that you can make better-informed decisions about your own personal health.
 We also advise how you can spot a problem in yourself or in someone else and what you can do about it.

 What is Ambien & what is it used for?

 Ambien is a brand name for the drug Zolpidem Tartrate, a prescribed medication that assists with sleep problems.
 It is not a benzodiazepine.
 It works in a similar way to other Z-list drugs such as Zopiclone & Zimovane.

 The Ambien drug works by increasing the action of GABA on the central nervous system (CNS) and inducing sedative and hypnotic effects.
 Meaning it can help a person to fall asleep faster and stay asleep for longer.

 Prescribing indications for the drug is for the short-term relief of insomnia and only when other safer alternatives have been explored.
 This is because of possible side effects but also because it is an addictive drug that can lead to drug tolerance and dependence.

 Ambien is taken orally and is available in tablet form, sublingual form and oral spray.
 It is also available in immediate-release and extended-release 1